Dalcoin/BENV/read_me.txt

 2)  Add EoS to 'eos' folder. [(e.g.) 'e1_n2lo_450.don' & 'e0_n2lo_450.don']
     As long as the names are exactly the same but one is e0 and the other is e1 the program will find the files.
-Multiple files are allows as long as the names are unique.
+Multiple files are allowed as long as the names are unique.
 If 'ex' is in the file name both e1 and e0 are in the same file with the same densities vs. e/a.